 Multiple Register Blocks.
-The optional availability of as many as four blocks of 16 general-purpose registers improves response time by reducing the need to store and load register blocks.
+The optional availability of up to four blocks of 16 general-purpose registers improves response time by reducing the need to store and load register blocks.
 A distinct block can be assigned for different functions as needed; the program status doubleword automatically selects the applicable register block.

 User Protection.
-The slave mode feature restricts each user to his own set of instructions while reserving for the operating system certain "privileged" (master mode) instructions that could destroy another user's program if used incorrectly.
+The slave mode feature restricts each user to his own set of instructions while reserving to the operating system certain "privileged" (master mode) instructions that could destroy another user's program if used incorrectly.
 Also, a memory access-protection system prevents a user from accessing any storage areas other than those assigned to him.
 It permits him to access certain areas for reading only, such as those containing public subroutines, while preventing him from reading, writing, or accessing instructions in areas set aside for other users.

 Storage Management.
-SIGMA 9 memory is available in sizes from 64K (65,536) words to 512K (524,288) words, SIGMA 9 Model 2 from 32K (32,768) words to 256K (262, 144) words, and SIGMA 9 Model 3 from 32K words to 512K words to provide the capacity needed while assuring the potential for expansion.
+SIGMA 9 memory is available in sizes from 64K (65,536) words to 512K (524,288) words to provide the capacity needed while assuring the potential for expansion.
 To make efficient use of available memory, the memory map hardware permits storing a user's program in fragments as small as a page of 512 words wherever space is available; yet all fragments appear as a single, contiguous block of storage at execution time.
 The memory map also automatically handles dynamic program relocation so that the program appears to be stored in a standard way at execution time, even though it may actually be stored in a different set of locations each time it is brought into memory.
 The memory map for SIGMA 9 can operate in a compatible SIGMA 6 or 7 mode in addition to providing the ability to locate any 128K-word (131,072) virtual program in the SIGMA 9's logical addressing space of four million words.
 Thus, the system can always address a virtual memory of 128K words regardless of physical memory size.

 Input/Output Capability.
-Time-sharing input/output requirements are handled by the same general-purpose input/ output capabilities described under "General-Purpose Features".
+Time-sharing input/output requirements are handled by the same general-purpose input/output capabilities described under "General-Purpose Features".
 Nonstop Operation.
 A "watchdog" timer assures that the system continues to operate even in case of halts or delays due to failure of special I/O devices.
 Multiple real-time clocks with varying resolutions permit independent time bases for flexible allocation of time slices to each user.